 Directions to trailhead

 Take U.S. Route 9W to the traffic light at East Clinton Avenue in Tenafly.
 Proceed west on East Clinton Avenue for 1.7 miles and turn right at a traffic light onto Engle Street.
 Continue on Engle Street until it ends at a T-intersection with Hudson Avenue.
 Turn right and follow Hudson Avenue to its end at the nature center, where parking is available.

-After crossing a wet area on puncheons, be alert for a trail junction at several huge fallen trees, where the Purple Trail begins.
-Turn right onto the Purple Trail, which immediately crosses the stream on a footbridge.
-At the next intersection, bear left to continue on the Purple Trail (the trail on the right is the Blue Trail).
+After crossing a wet area on puncheons, you’ll reach a trail junction at several huge fallen trees.
+Here, the Purple Trail begins.
+Turn right onto the Purple Trail, which immediately crosses a brook on a footbridge.
+In half a mile, you’ll reach an intersection where the Blue Trail begins on the right.
+Bear left to continue on the Purple Trail.
 After crossing a brook on a footbridge, the Purple Trail ends at a T-intersection with the yellow-blazed Allison Trail.
 Turn right onto the Allison Trail.

 Where the trail bends left, there is an interesting rock formation (named "Little Rock Den" on the trail map) to the left of the trail.
 In another 500 feet, you'll reach a junction with the orange-blazed Haring Rock Trail.
 Turn right and continue south on the Haring Rock Trail, which follows a winding footpath and eventually widens to a woods road.